Share this creepypasta on social media!TheJinx

 And me?
 I’m not aiming nearly so high.
 Dad teaches in high school, and I guess I took after him, because I’m an English major and could see myself teaching one day, but maybe to younger kids.
 I love kids, especially my niece, the only thing that keeps Maddy and I less distant these days- I stay close to her daughter, Ella, because I worry she’s not getting enough of what she needs at home.
 She’s a shy kid, like me, only six, and her mom already pushes her around when she’s not ignoring her completely.
 I don’t want to see her go through what I did with Madeline, so I try to make it over there when I can, to give her someone she can play with or talk to.
 Maybe that’s why I’m in this whole mess now… my concern for little Ella.

 It was only this morning I rolled out of bed, ready for another usual day in the life of a college junior when it’s turned out to be ANYTHING but that.
-Usually it was a morning chat and Starbucks with my roommate, a theatre girl and yin to my yang named Ashley.
+Usually, it was a morning chat and Starbucks with my roommate, a theatre girl, and the yin to my yang, named Ashley.
 Then Lit class, lunch to finish any homework, then one of those crappy Chem courses I take just for the credits.
 When school’s done, I go back to our campus apartment to veg out for a couple of hours, then work nights at the Denny’s.
 Sure, it’s not as glamorous as what Madeline has, but I can’t help smiling to myself when I think about the cute busboy at work, while she’s stuck with some Home Depot manager named Eddie who can’t even grow a beard, so… I’m gonna chalk that up as a win for ol’ Becky.

 I awoke looking a bit pale, hoping it wasn’t the flu, but was already late to meet Ashley for coffee and rushed down the path.
 But when I got there, my smile met with a confused look from Ash.
 “I was actually just about to leave,” she told me, latte in hand.
 “I didn’t think we were meeting today- I mean, I was coming over, but then I saw you.”
 This took me aback, but she continued, her eyes narrowed and probing.
 “Weren’t you JUST in the dining hall?”
 I felt a little queasy now… Ashley had known me for YEARS.
 She knows what I look like.